 Sebastopol voters approved Measure U in November 2024, a 1⁄2 cent sales tax to maintain services funded by the General Fund.
-Enactment of SB 132 enables the Measure U's full 1⁄2 cent to apply over the entire 12-year period the tax is in effect.
 The Council adopted a policy in the use of Measure U funds, which included the following:

 - 1. 40% of the revenue shall be allocated for maintaining and repairing City roads, streets, drainage, and parks. - 2.
-Sufficient revenue shall be allocated for maintaining public safety, including retaining existing Police Department staffing levels and providing sufficient funding for fire services after the reorganization of such services with the Gold Ridge Fire Protection District.

-3. If there is sufficient revenue allocated for items 1 and 2 above, the remaining revenue will be allocated to maintain Sebastopol's City services such as 911 emergency medical/police/fire response, wildfire/emergency preparedness, maintenance of streets/roads, parks/trails, library, youth and senior services, retaining/attracting local businesses, and for general government use.
+Sufficient revenue shall be allocated for maintaining public safety, including retaining existing Police Department staffing levels and providing sufficient funding for fire services after the reorganization of such services with the Gold Ridge Fire Protection District. - 3.
+If there is sufficient revenue allocated for items 1 and 2 above, the remaining revenue will be allocated to maintain Sebastopol's City services such as 911 emergency medical/police/fire response, wildfire/emergency preparedness, maintenance of streets/roads, parks/trails, library, youth and senior services, retaining/attracting local businesses, and for general government use.